 Editor’s Note: Even tough this article was first written in 2012, I periodically update the information to keep it current.
 Most recent update: January 2017.
-I try to as many general questions in the comments as I can.
+I try to answer as many general questions in the comments as I can.
 I cannot always verify the veracity or accuracy of information or recommendations provided in reader comments.
 If you’d like individualized advice for your cat, of if you would like me to evaluate a brand not mentioned on the list in this post, please schedule a consultation.
 This post contains some affiliate links*.

 If you’ve read this blog for any length of time, you know that I’m passionate about species-appropriate nutrition for cats.
 Cats are obligate carnivores, and they need meat not only to survive, but to thrive.
 The optimal diet for a cat is a properly formulated raw, home-cooked or grain-free canned diet.

 Cats shouldn’t eat dry food; even the grain-free dry varieties are too high in carbohydrates.